Bombing of Guernica: Mission planning

+Previous Nationalist moves

-On 22 March 1937, Franco started to put his plan into action, starting with his air chief, General Alfredo Kindelán.
-The German army would first take the Guadalajara front.
-Italians then would be restructured at Palencia.
-From there two new divisions were formed.
+On 22 March 1937, Franco started to put this plan into action, assisted by his air chief, General Alfredo Kindelán.
 General Emilio Mola would start the campaign against the north (Asturias, Santander and Biscay).
 All Nationalist equipment was sent to the north front to support Mola.
-The main reason to attack first from the north was the suspicion that a decisive victory could be won there quickly.
+The main reason to attack first in the north was the belief that a decisive victory could be won there quickly.
 Mola wanted to make this fight quick; he let the Basque people know that if they wanted to surrender he would spare their lives and homes.
 On 31 March Mola's threat was put into action and the fighting began in Durango.

 The Condor Legion persuaded Franco to send troops to go north and to be led by General Emilio Mola.
 On 31 March 1937, Mola attacked the province of Biscay, which included the bombing of Durango by the Condor Legion.
 Republicans put up a tough fight against the German troops but eventually were forced back.
 Many refugees fled to Guernica for safety, about a thousand people turned to Guernica.
 On 25 April, Mola sent a warning to Franco saying that he was planning a heavy strike against Guernica.

 To meet these objectives, two Heinkel He 111s, one Dornier Do 17, eighteen Ju 52 Behelfsbomber, and three Italian Savoia-Marchetti SM.79 of the Corpo Truppe Volontarie were assigned for the mission.
 These were armed with 250 kg medium high-explosive bombs, 50 kg light explosive bombs and 1 kg incendiaries.
 (Note: Richthofen supposedly did have Ju 87 A1 (Stuka) at his disposal as these aircraft, as some sources indicate that first pre-serial Ju 87A came to Spain in November 1936, serving in the experimental VJ/88 unit.
 Regular deliveries began arriving in Spain in December 1937, although this is disputed.)
 The ordnance load for the 24 bombers was 22 t in total.
 A follow-up to the bombing raid was also planned for the next day involving Messerschmitt Bf 109 raids in the area.
 The order was noted on 26 April by Richthofen as:

 Starting at once: A/88 and J/88 for free fighter bomber mission on the streets near Marquina-Guernica-Guerriciaz.
 K/88 (after Returning from Guerriciaz), VB/88 and Italians for the streets and the bridge (including suburb) east of Guernica.
 There we have to close the traffic, if we finally want a decision against personnel and materiel of the enemy.
 Vigon agrees to move his troops for blocking all streets south of Guernica.
 If this succeeds, we will have trapped the enemy around Marquina.